FAIR2-for-research-software/git-with-it/episodes/diverging_branches.md

 ### Oh no I've got a `merge conflict`

-Both the `git merge` and `git rebase` strategies in the worked examples and the `python-maths` repositories you worked through in the challenge were fairly painless because none of the changes that were made touched the same files.
-In real-life things are often likely to be a bit more messy and when you want to update your diverged branch you will often find that files you have been working on have been modified and merged into `main` by others.
-This results in a "merge conflict" where Git can not determine which lines are required and therefore requires manual intervention.
+Both the `git merge` and `git rebase` strategies in the examples we went through worked because none of the changes that were made touched the same files.
+In the Challenge though there was a conflict because both commits had added code to the end of `tests/test_arithmetic.py` and Git didn't know which should be kept and is known as "conflict" and resolving it requires manual intervention.

 If you have undertaken the [Git & GitHub Through GitKraken - From Zero to Hero!][zerohero] course you will have encountered merge conflicts when working through the "_Python Calculator_" exercise and have some idea of how to resolve